What is Counselling?

 In practice our sessions would include both apporaches, counselling and psychotherapy.

-Offering a first session at half price is a good way for us to see if working together is going to be helpful and productive.
-Fill in the form on this page or call me on 07976 667280 to book an appointment or to find out more.
+Offering a first session at a reduced rate is a good way for us to see if working together will be helpful and productive.
+Fill in the form on this page or call me on 07976 667280 to book an appointment or learn more.